n8n-io/n8n-docs/docs/workflow/integrations/trigger-nodes/n8n-nodes-base.linearTrigger.md

 [Linear](https://linear.app/) is a SaaS issue tracking tool.

-!!! note "🔑 Credentials"
+!!! note "Credentials"
-    You can find authentication information for this node [here](/workflow/integrations/credentials/linear/).
+    You can find authentication information for this node [here](/integrations/credentials/linear/).

 ## Events